fassko/genomeNFT/README.md

 To retrieve the NFT data, we get the bytes from the mapping, convert them to a string, and return it.

+Option B is to use `memory`, not the `calldata`, passing the parameters struct `TokenURIParams`.
+That can save on minting but more on deployment.

 ## Running the project

 ### Install dependencies